bagley/wptool/README.md

 > Injected WPtool into current bash session.
 For details, type 'wptool'.
 >
 > Recent Changes:
->
 >     [Any important changes or new features are displayed here]
->

 If you want to enable malware scanning capabilities, you need to also load the wpscan function (separate file):

     . <(curl -sS https://raw.githubusercontent.com/bagley/wptool/master/wptool https://raw.githubusercontent.com/bagley/wptool/master/wptool-scan)

-To use newer features try the devel branch, or even the alpha branch if you are brave.
-Just substitute 'devel' or 'alpha' for 'master'.

-Also, since we are using git you can easily use previous versions.
-Useful if something breaks.
+If you would like to use newer features you can use the devel branch.
+Or you can easily use previous versions.
+Useful if you find something broken that was working before.
 See the note at the end of the page of how to do this.